jsfenfen/nicar-nonprofit-datarelease/README.md

-# Documentation for nonprofit data release at NICAR 20 - New Orleans
+# Nonprofit ethics and salary data documentation

 ## What is this?